Photos by Gregory Koch, Stadium Journey

 Catch the Spirit

-The Washington Spirit are a charter member of the National Women’s Soccer League, beginning play in the inaugural 2013 season.
+The Washington Spirit are a National Women’s Soccer League charter member, beginning play in the inaugural 2013 season.
 From 2013 to 2017, the Spirit played all their home games at the Maryland Soccerplex in Boyds, Maryland, but as the popularity of women’s soccer in the United States grew, they began to outgrow the 4,000-seat venue.

 Other than the Supporters’ Section (more on that later), every seat at Audi Field is a chairback.
 There are two levels plus suites, although the upper level is typically closed for Spirit games unless they are expecting a large crowd.
-There is a large video board behind the Supporters’ Section, although fans on that side of the field will have to turn around to look at it as there is nothing on the other side except for a small board that shows the score, game clock, advertisements, and nothing else.
+There is a large video board behind the Supporters’ Section, and a much smaller board on the other end.

 The Spirit has a mascot, an eagle named PK, and does a lot to promote the atmosphere during the game, ranging from on-field contests at halftime to giveaways at the gate.
 Before each match, the teams walk onto the field flanked by pillars of smoke, setting the stage for what is to come.